DeveloperTinoco/api_docs/index.md

 ## /api/v1/token - __POST__

-This <span class='highlighted-text'>__/token__</span> endpoint returns a JWT bearer token to the user that needs to be used in every request moving forward so that the user can remain authenticated for the given timeframe that we allocate to each token.
-After the given timeframe runs out (1 hour), the token expires and a new token has to be requested.
+This <span class='highlighted-text'>__/token__</span> endpoint returns a JWT token that must be included in every subsequent request to maintain user authentication.
+Each token is valid for a specified timeframe (1 hour).

 The following __Python__ code block will provide an example of how to ping the endpoint to retrieve a JWT bearer token for authorization.